apache/royale-docs/features/as3/strict-function-types.md

 ## Code examples

-Traditionally, to assign a function to a variable in ActionScript, a developer would set the variable's type to `Function`.
+Traditionally, to assign a function to a variable in ActionScript, you would set the variable's type to `Function`:

 ```as3
 var greet:Function;